 Irradiation of food is not permitted in Japan, except for potatoes, which may be irradiated for the purpose of suppressing germination only and must be labeled accordingly.
 Irradiation inspection is conducted on a wide range of foods including (but not limited to): livestock products (such as meats and dairy), seafood (such as fish and shellfish), plant foods (vegetables, fruits, nuts, grains, and spices) and processed foods containing livestock, seafood, and plant products.
-For further details, please refer to Section IV-vii of the Implementation of Imported Foods Monitoring Plan for FY 2023.
+For further details, please refer to Section IV-vii of the Implementation of Imported Foods Monitoring Plan for FY 2024Section IV-vii of the Implementation of Imported Foods Monitoring Plan for FY 2024.
 Schedule 1 lists items subject to irradiation inspections, as well as annual monitoring frequencies.